shared-goals/sg-koa-i18n/README.md

   // whether get locale data from memory cache
   // so do not need to read file every request
   memoryCache: true,

+  // clear the locale in path, so can match router later
+  // /zh-CN/xxx => /xxx
+  rewrite: true,
 }
 ```